tyyou77/ios-decal-lab6/README.md

 	// sets the width of view 1 equal to the width of view 2 + constant view1.widthAnchor.constraint(equalTo: view2.widthAnchor, constant: someCGFloat)

-	// sets the width of view 1 equal to the width of view 2 + constant view1.widthAnchor.constraint(equalTo: view2.widthAnchor, constant: someCGFloat)

 	// Tells Xcode not to add autoresizing constraints (if you get NSLayout Conflicting Constraints
 	// warning that includes an "AutoResizing" Constraint, it's probably because you have not
 	// set this property to false for your view